 To succeed in China’s wine market, businesses should: 1) determine how to feasibly sell in China, 2) localize their brand and product(s) as needed, 3)deploy an effective marketing strategy, 4) find reliable distributors and establish diversified sales channels, and 5) find a professional local partner help navigate common challenges and carry out necessary due diligence and preparation in order to reduce costs and maximize long-term returns.

-The experience of Robbie Bird Wines Ltd. – a wine producer – demonstrates the value of investing in determining feasibility and testing the market.
+The experience of Robbie Bird Wines Ltd. – a wine producer – demonstrates the value of investing in determining feasibility and testing China’s wine market.

-China remains one the world’s largest market for wine.
+China’s wine market remains one the world’s largest.
 Its total wine imports reached 746 million liters, worth about US$2.789 billion, in 2017.
 By volume, the year-on-year growth is at 16.88%, while import value is at 17.96%.
 This is almost double the numbers from 2013, according to the Chinese General Administration of Customs.

 The Chinese’s changing lifestyles and increasing disposable incomes, coupled with rapid urbanization, are being attributed as the catalysts for the major shift in the country’s wine consumption.
 An increasing number of consumers are purchasing wine for personal use, rather than as gifts.
 The market is evolving as younger, more experimental and open-minded consumers take over.